The Australia reMADE Alliance is guided by a volunteer Secretariat from a range of different backgrounds and organisations.

 Kelly is the CEO of the Australian Conservation Foundation and a sustainability leader, experienced in executive roles in business, government and the community sector.
 In her career, Kelly has led the charge to boost clean energy, save water and protect Australia’s rivers, reefs, forests and wildlife.
 She believes strongly in utilising ‘people power’ and ‘un-usual’ partnerships to advocate for a better future.
 Kelly believes if we work together, we can remake Australia into something better for people and nature.

 Ann is a strategist, facilitator and consultant.
 Director of RPR Consulting she facilitates bold conversations about the critical issues of our time, inspiring hope and building strategies for change.
-Ann has been part of building A24 since its beginnings and coordinated the work that turned discussions with people across the country into Australia Remade.
+Ann has been part of building Australia reMADE since its beginnings and coordinated the work that turned discussions with people across the country into Australia Remade.
+She is also the Deputy Chair of the Secretariat.

 Ann came to Australia from New York in the 1980s.
 She started work in Australia as a hospital CEO and then director of Australia’s health accreditation agency.
 She has decades of experience in senior management positions and as a strategic consultant across civil society and with government.
 She works with many progressive organisations and leaders.
 Ann is deeply committed to enabling the people she works with to build alliances, tackle underlying systems and find new ways of working to serve humanity and the planet.